-The suite includes programs integrated with artificial intelligence including Virtual Assistant/AI, Operational and Financial Risk Mitigation, and Drug Efficacy and Patient Safety Analytics.
+The suite integrates programs with artificial intelligence including Virtual Assistant/AI, Operational and Financial Risk Mitigation, and Drug Efficacy and Patient Safety Analytics.

 Operational and Financial Risk Mitigation

-The new Operational and Financial Risk Mitigation is designed to improve the ability to track key clinical trial performance indicators to manage and mitigate operational and financial risks.
-An auto-machine learning model will provide the ability to go beyond tracking only planned and actual KPIs, improving decision making.
-It eliminates the need for teams to run their own analyses, reducing time and cost.
-LSAC uses historical data from various trial sites and applies the appropriate machine learning algorithms.
+Same designed its new Operational and Financial Risk Mitigation to improve researchers’ abilities to track key clinical trial performance indicators used to manage and mitigate operational and financial risks.
+An auto-machine learning model improves decision making by enabling teams to go beyond planned and actual KPIs.
+Teams no longer need to run their own analyses, which reduces time and cost.
+LSAC applies the appropriate ML algorithms to historical data taken from various trial sites.

 Drug Efficacy and Patient Safety Analytics

-The LSAC has also been enhanced with a machine learning-based Drug Efficacy and Patient Safety analytics feature that simplifies the process of correlating patient profiles with data variables.
-Up to 50 variables can now be analyzed simultaneously by LSAC.
-This gives researchers the ability to identify previously undetectable patient deviations and any corresponding safety issues.
-Saama says this new functionality can result in approximately 30% savings in clinical trial staff time and effort.
+The company also enhanced its LSAC with a machine learning-based Drug Efficacy and Patient Safety analytics feature.
+This feature simplifies the process of correlating patient profiles with data variables.
+Now LSAC can analyze to 50 variables simultaneously.
+This function allows researchers to identify previously undetectable patient deviations and any corresponding safety issues.
+Saama estimates that this new functionality will yield approximately 30% savings in clinical trial staff time and effort.